thegooddocsproject/templates/base/base-guide.md

 _(TBD: Discuss/improve recommendations for [schema.org](https://schema.org/) metadata fields.
 The table above should cover all metadata fields we consider should be recommended in the The Good Docs Project.}_

+## Before you start

+This section is optional and should only be included if required.
+Consider if there is any assumed knowledge, prior docs which should have been read, minimum hardware requirements, software that needs to be installed or configured.

+The title of this section is sometimes called "Prerequisites".

 ## {Sections and subsections}

 * Include standard headings applicable for this template’s `doctype`.